dec1/practical_devops/readme.md

-# Practical DevOps - Kubernetes, Docker, Linux
+# Fundamental DevOps - Kubernetes, Docker, Linux

-Essential concepts and commands for devops.
+Fundamental concepts and commands for devops.
 - useful in practice and preparation for certification like [CKAD](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/), or
 [CKA](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/)